 - FAIL: The thesis be classified as failed, without right to resubmit the thesis, on the basis that a significant amount of additional research work and/or major, substantive revision will not raise the thesis to an acceptable standard.

 In addition to a completed Examiner report form, you are asked to return a detailed examiner’s report as a separate typed document.
 This will provide an independent critical appraisal of the thesis and to identify, as appropriate, its strengths and weaknesses in relation to the stated thesis objectives.

 Examiners undertake to maintain confidentiality with regard to the content of the thesis and of their report until such time as the University has made a determination on the award.
 Examiners also agree to not contact the supervisors or the candidate during the examination period.

-The approximate honorarium paid to external examiners for a Masters thesis is $A280.00; for a PhD thesis it is $A498.00.
-The honorarium amount is recommended by Universities Australia and varies periodically.
+The honorarium paid to external examiners is $A280.00 for a Masters thesis and $A498.00 for a PhD thesis.

-International examiners: Payment action will be initiated once your examination report has been received.
-You may be contacted by the University’s Treasury Operations if they require specific details from you.
+Payment will be initiated once your examination report has been received.

 It is crucial that all examiners act with integrity and in the academic interests of the institution.
 Conflicts of interest (COI) must be avoided so that a thesis may be assessed independently and free from any perception of bias or preferential treatment.